How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Frequently Asked Questions

-A 4 bedroom duplex can be designed on a plot as small as 50 by 100 feet, which is approximately 15 metres by 30 metres, as long as the design respects all required setbacks and goes vertical across two floors.
-After a standard 3-metre front setback, 1.5-metre side setbacks, and a 3-metre rear setback, the remaining buildable footprint on this size plot is typically more than sufficient for a comfortable modern 4 bedroom home.
+A 4-bedroom duplex can be designed on a plot as small as 50 by 100 feet, which is approximately 15 by 30 metres, as long as the design respects all required setbacks and goes vertical across two floors.
+After the standard front, side, and rear setbacks, the remaining buildable footprint on this size plot is typically more than sufficient for a comfortable modern 4-bedroom home.

 What setbacks are required for residential buildings in Lagos?